 b) The subscriptionReference element of the notification data object set as the resource identifier of the <subscription> resource.

 c) The To parameter shall be set to the target removed from associatedCrossResourceSub.

+d) If the <subscription> resource has a creator attribute, then the Originator shall set the creator element of the notification to the value of the <subscription> resource’s creator attribute.

 Receiver: